eworm-de/mkinitcpio-ykfde/README-dracut.md

 Build and install
 -----------------

 Building and installing is very easy.
-Make sure you have a Softlink from markdown to markdown_py
-> ln -s /bin/markdown_py /bin/markdown

 Just run:

 > make

+Some distributions do have different names for `markdown` executable.
+For Fedora you have to run:

+> make MD=markdown_py

-followed by:
+Build command is followed by:

 > make install-dracut